Full-waveform earthquake source inversion using simulation-based inference: Results

 \subsection{Real Source Inversions}

 The non-linear inversion strategy from Section \ref{sec:non_linear_method} is applied to two moderate magnitude events in the region, both of which have GCMT catalogue solutions shown in Fig. \ref{fig:UPFLOW_map}.
 The first of these was located slightly north of the Azores islands, while the second occurred just south of Madeira.
 For both events, all the Azores land stations and UPFLOW OBS (only vertical components to ensure the use of high-quality data) are initially included in the inversion.
-Observations are then compared with initial synthetics, allowing stations and components to be excluded on the basis of any suspected modelling errors.
+Observations are then compared with initial synthetics, allowing stations and components to be excluded on the basis of any clear modelling errors by visual inspection.
 Note that no data are excluded purely on the basis of a low signal-to-noise ratio, and no windowing is performed, since these effects should not affect the inversion (again, provided they do not obscure any modelling errors).
+The resulting subset of accepted stations and components is then fixed and used throughout all dataset generation and inference.

 For each event, the GCMT solution is used as a starting location, and a modified Levenberg–Marquardt algorithm \citep{fletcher1971modified} is used to perform a damped iterative least-squares inversion until reaching convergence on a local best-fitting solution $\mathbf{m}_*$.
 The prior is constrained as in Eq. \ref{eq:fisher_prior}, and inference is performed using both SBI and Gaussian likelihood-based MCMC.
 All results are presented in Figures \ref{fig:azores_4.8_real} and \ref{fig:madeira_4.8_real}, with $x, y, \Delta t$ given as shifts relative to the GCMT reference solution.